 - 1. You get to eat them sooner

-Before you decide where you want to plant your potatoes, how to prepare your soil or even working out the amount or type of potato fertilizer you need – you should start with preparing your seed.
+Before you decide where you want to plant your potatoes, how to prepare your soil or even working out the amount or type of potato fertiliser you need – you should start with preparing your seed.

 Finding a reputable seed potato supplier